How Deutsche Bank is Accelerating their Digital Transformation with NetDocuments

 To keep this announcement in perspective, a global bank of this caliber must address every conceivable cybersecurity requirement when they implement technology platforms like NetDocuments.
 Before adopting NetDocuments as their content services platform of choice, Deutsche Bank went through comprehensive diligence audits examining every aspect of the platform’s security infrastructure, policies, procedures, and cryptography.

 We did not get here by accident.
-About five years ago, NetDocuments was the first content services platform to take additional security controls identified by several global banks and incorporate those controls into its formal SOC2 compliance audits, further strengthening our compliance with governance requirements recommended by global banking organizations, resulting in a new SOC2+ compliance report.
-This puts NetDocuments in alignment with the strict security standards that global banks apply to internal legal teams and outside counsel.
+About five years ago, NetDocuments was the first content services platform to take additional security controls identified by several global banks and incorporate those controls into its formal SOC2 compliance audits, further strengthening our compliance with governance requirements recommended by global banking organizations.
+This helps put NetDocuments in alignment with the strict security standards that global banks apply to internal legal teams and outside counsel.

 Worldwide banks have made a clear 180-degree turn in favor of cloud-first content services platforms, and leading law firms are going with them.
 As technology continues to advance and the world continues to shrink via that technology, cloud platforms will become the standard.
 NetDocuments is proud to be front and center as part of this changing landscape.